AstroCube/Perseus/README.md

 The pub/sub pattern goes beyond the classic 3 layer architecture proposed here, but it's extremely useful.

-The simple node.js API endpoint that creates a user right now, may want to call third-party services, maybe to an analytics service, or maybe start an email sequence.
+The simple NodeJS API endpoint that creates a user right now, may want to call third-party services, maybe to an analytics service, or maybe start an email sequence.
 Sooner than later, that simple "create" operation will be doing several things, and you will end up with 1000 lines of code, all in a single function.

 That violates the principle of single responsibility.
 So, it's better to separate responsibilities from the start, so your code remains maintainable.